kontent-ai/.github/profile/readme.md

 **Disclaimer:** Please note that the level of provided support is always determined by the LICENSE file of a given open-source project.
 Unless stated otherwise, Kontent.ai does not provide support nor testing for open source software.
 OS projects are developed by volunteers and maintained by Kontent.ai employees in their spare time.
 The software is distributed as it is, without any guarantee.

 - Use [Stack Overflow](https://stackoverflow.com/) to ask questions about using Kontent's OS projects.
-Make sure you label them with the [`kontent-ai`](https://stackoverflow.com/questions/ask?tags=kontent-ai)
+Make sure you label them with the [`kontent-ai`](https://stackoverflow.com/questions/ask?tags=kontent-ai) tag
 - Use GitHub Issues for submitting bugs and feature requests related to OS projects.

 Read [CONTRIBUTING.md](https://github.com/kontent-ai/repo-template/blob/main/CONTRIBUTING.md) for more info on getting support.

 ## Code of Conduct

-The Kontent team is committed to fostering a welcoming community, therefore all our projects has adopted the [Contributor Covenant Code of Conduct](https://github.com/kontent-ai/Home/blob/master/CODE_OF_CONDUCT.md).
+The Kontent team is committed to fostering a welcoming community, therefore all our projects has adopted the [Contributor Covenant Code of Conduct](https://github.com/kontent-ai/repo-template/blob/main/CODE_OF_CONDUCT.md).
 If you have any additional questions or comments, you can contact us directly at devrel@kontent.ai.